Jack Garratt: 2017–2021: Hiatus and Love, Death and Dancing

 After finishing touring Phase at the end of 2016, over the next year, Garratt recorded a new album, which he ultimately scrapped, saying that "It was trash.
 It was awful.
 It was all bad.
 I wasn't willing to accept myself in that moment, so I wasn't willing to have a good idea."
 He then took time off to deal with the anxiety and self-doubt that he was feeling as a result of the attention and scrutiny that had come with the success and awards for his previous album.
 He then met with record producer Jacknife Lee, and together they began working on recording new music.
 On 6 February 2020, his new single "Time" premiered as the "Hottest Record" on Annie Mac's Future Sounds show on BBC Radio 1.
 The song features as the opening track on his EP Love, Death and Dancing (Vol. 1) which was released on the same day.
 This EP makes up part of Garratt's second album Love, Death and Dancing, which was released on 12 June 2020.

 2022–present: Hands Go Up EP and Pillars

 In 2022, Garratt released a new single - "Just How I Like It", and followed up with "No Good Without You" and "Hands Go Up" in 2023.
 All three singles were included on the Hands Go Up EP, released in May 2023.
 In March 2023, Jack performed live in Manchester, Leeds, Birmingham, Bristol, Brighton and London, and performed at a number of festivals later in the year.

 In 2025, Garratt returned with the announcement of his third studio album Pillars, scheduled for release in August 2025.
 Three singles have thus far been released: "Catherine Wheel", "Ready!
 Steady!
 Go!" and "Higher".
+"Higher" is included as one of the soundtracks in the game EA Sports FC 26.